-Memorial University of Newfoundland
+University of Waterloo

-University of British Columbia
+University of Maryland

 As usual, contributed papers will be a key component of the program.
 A limited number of them can be presented orally, although most will be part of a poster session, to be held in a relaxed atmosphere with appropriate refreshments available.
 We very much hope to have a substantial degree of participation by graduate students and postdoctoral fellows.
 Please circulate this notice and the conference URL to any colleagues or students who you think might be interested in attending.

 Once again, all regular conference sessions (including the poster session) will be held in or adjacent to Room 1015 of the EIT building (EIT on the Waterloo campus map, just south of the Davis Center where sessions had been held in earlier years), while the dinner again will be at South Campus Hall (SCH on the campus map, by the main entrance to the University from University Avenue; pay parking lot HV is beside that entrance).
 For the sessions, on-campus parking is available in lots HV and H (which are near SCH), B, N and M (which are closer to EIT); see the Waterloo campus map for location of these buildings and parking lots.
 All of these lots are coin operated or pay-and-display.
 See the following link for details regarding parking costs: parking details.
 A schematic map of the Kitchener-Waterloo area showing how to reach the University of Waterloo may be readily printed from the above link.